 a.
 To any person for bodily injury or property damage resulting from any automobile while used as a public or livery conveyance.

 Insurance companies place these exclusions into personal auto policies since they do not want to insure business-owned vehicles.
-These people who do work for Shipt are spending a large part of their lives in their vehicles which increases their chances of meeting an accident and some of them are carrying around passengers which increases the chances of multiple injuries the insurance company could be forced to pay for.
+These people who do work for Shipt are spending a large part of their lives in their vehicles which increases their chances of meeting an accident.
+And, some of them are carrying around passengers which increases the chances of multiple injuries the insurance company would pay.
 This is where a business auto insurance policy comes in.

 Well, it technically depends.